Interview with Sybille - Naturopath specialized in endometriosis and fertility

 Entretien avec Sybille - Naturopathe spécialisée en endométriose et fertilité

-You are a naturopath specializing in endometriosis and fertility, explain your background to me?
+You are a naturopath specializing in endometriosis and fertility, tell me about your background?

 I have endometriosis.
-I trained for myself initially and I wanted to help women.
-Initially, I didn't want to specialize, but I had a lot of requests regarding endometriosis and fertility issues.
-At the start of the school year, I will offer a package of 3 consultations to provide support over 4 months.
-In my packs, people take consultations when they need them.
-To help women suffering from endometriosis, the goal is to mask the disabling symptoms, to act on the asymptomatic aspects to treat the root cause and improve their condition.
+I trained for myself initially and wanted to help women.
+Initially, I didn't want to specialize, but I received a lot of requests regarding endometriosis and fertility issues.
+At the start of the school year, I will be offering a package of 3 consultations to provide support over 4 months.
+In my packages, people book consultations when they need them.
+To help women suffering from endometriosis, the goal is to mask disabling symptoms, act on asymptomatic aspects to treat the root cause and improve their condition.
 For this, regular monitoring is essential.
-The program is completely personalized.
-I provide less information at once and I focus on the specific issues as well as the organs to be worked on gradually.
+The program is entirely personalized.
+I provide less information at one time and focus on specific issues as well as the organs to work on gradually.
 The goal is to avoid overwhelming the person.
 We work in collaboration with doctors.

 How long have you been practicing?

-I started my training a year ago when I started changing my diet.
-This resulted in an 80% reduction in my symptoms.
-I created my network on a website and I offer consultations exclusively online.
+I began my training a year ago when I started changing my diet.
+This led to an 80% reduction in my symptoms.
+I created my network on a website and offer consultations exclusively online.
 I also plan to collaborate with PenLab, a women's studio in Paris, where I will offer facial massages focused on beauty and health.
-These massages, which use acupressure for a detox effect and the elimination of microcysts, can reduce wrinkles, spots and revive the radiance of the complexion.
+These massages, which use acupressure for a detox effect and the elimination of microcysts, can reduce wrinkles, dark spots, and revive the complexion's radiance.
 I also practice reflexology.

 How is endometriosis treated?

-There is no treatment to combat endometriosis.
-Birth control pills and surgery can be used.
-Personally, I have tried 18 different pills, which may relieve the symptoms but cannot cure the disease.
+There is no treatment for endometriosis.
+Contraceptive pills and surgery are available.
+Personally, I've tried 18 different pills, which can relieve symptoms but don't cure the disease.

 What are the different profiles of your patients?

-I have patients affected by Crohn's disease, PCOS, pre-menopause and other women's issues.
-For fertility issues, it is essential that I meet the couple.
+I have patients affected by Crohn's disease, PCOS, premenopause, and other women's issues.
+For fertility issues, it is essential that I meet with the couple.

-My advice is adapted to each case.
-First of all, we act on diet, then on physical activity, and then on stress management.
-Then, we use micronutrition, herbal medicine, Bach flowers, massages and foot reflexology.
+My advice is tailored to each case.
+First, we focus on diet, then physical activity, and then stress management.
+We then use micronutrition, herbal medicine, Bach flower remedies, massages, and foot reflexology.
 These tools are integrated into a naturopathic treatment.
-The recommendations are not all given at once, they are individualized.
+Recommendations are not all given at once; they are individualized.

 The impact of diet on endometriosis

 Diet plays a crucial role in endometriosis.
-Opting for a more natural diet with organic fruits and vegetables, chewing conscientiously, eating mindfully, reducing excessive sugar consumption and overeating helps protect our organs.
-Intermittent fasting may benefit some women but not all, as it can disrupt or rebalance hormones.
-It is advisable to skip dinner rather than lunch when practicing intermittent fasting.
+Opting for a more natural diet with organic fruits and vegetables, chewing thoroughly, eating mindfully, and reducing excessive sugar consumption and overeating can help protect our organs.
+Intermittent fasting can be beneficial for some women, but not all, as it can disrupt or rebalance hormones.
+It is recommended to skip dinner rather than lunch when practicing intermittent fasting.

 Find Sybille on her Instagram account @sibylle.naturopathe